Skilled Attorneys Advise on Creating a Will in Arizona

 Also known as an advance healthcare directive, a living will is a document that sets the parameters for medical attention should you become incapacitated.
 This assures that when you are most vulnerable, your wishes will be honored.

-Contact my Surprise, AZ office today for a free will consultation
+Contact our Surprise, AZ office today for a free will consultation

-Pennington Law — Estate Planning, PLLC helps clients in Surprise, Sun City West, Buckeye and vicinity create clear and comprehensive wills.
-Call 623-208-7867 or contact my office online to schedule your free consultation.
+Pennington Law, PLLC helps clients in Surprise, Sun City West, Buckeye and vicinity create clear and comprehensive wills.
+Call 623-208-7867 or contact our office online to schedule your free consultation.
 Home and hospital visits are also available.